Welcome

 Mission Statement

-The Wesley United Methodist Church Library Ministry supports the local congreation in its mission to make disciples of Christ to transform the world.
-Its ministry is to provide our community with quality, current, and diverse resources of information, inspiration and motivation to help people grow spiritually so they can reach out actively.
+The Church Library Ministry supports the local congregation in its mission to make disciples of Jesus Christ.
+Its ministry is to provide our church community with quality, current, and diverse sources of information, inspiration, and motivation to help people grow spiritually so they can reach out actively as Disciples of Jesus Christ.

 Motto: Information - Inspiration - Motivation